NatLibFi/identifier-services-ui-public/README.md

 Public UI service of Identifier Services system.

-This repo contains the public home page of identifier services system and a form implementations that are based on [Identifier Registry](https://github.com/petkivim/id-registry).
+This repo contains the public home page of identifier services system and a form implementations that are based on the [Identifier Registry](https://github.com/petkivim/id-registry) by [Petteri Kivimäki](https://github.com/petkivim/).

 ## License and copyright